yu-lab-vt/FOCUS-3D/README.md

 ## Recommended Workflow

-The following workflow is designed for first-time users.

 ### Step 1 — Load and inspect the image
 1. In napari, open `Plugins -> 3D Segmentation (FOCUS-3D)`.
 2. Load a raw 3D microscopy image: